scothew/s3management/lab1/README.md

 -->

-## Viewing an Existing S3 Bucket Inventory
+## Viewing an Existing S3 Inventory
 Since the S3 inventory is only generated on a daily or weekly basis, we will view an existing inventory in this lab.

 1. Go to the **inventory** sub-folder in your Lab1 folder (`stg209-student-#/lab1/inventory`).
 You will see three example files.